AndyMLearmouth92/Quiz-Master/README.md

 ## Optimisations

-+ Add tests to the application using React Testing Library and Jest.
+- Add tests to the application using React Testing Library and Jest.

 ## Lessons Learned

-+ First project using TypeScript.
+- First project using TypeScript.
-+ First time using context and useReducer.
+- First time using context and useReducer.
-+ Keep track of the user's highscore using local storage.
+- Keep track of the user's highscore using local storage.
-+ Added a progress bar and a timer counting down how long the user has left.
+- Added a progress bar and a timer counting down how long the user has left.
+- Added a loading component for when the data is being fetched from the API and an error component if the data fails to load.

 ## License